Skip to Content

 How To Get To Brighton

-Brighton is relatively well serviced by trains from London Victoria, London Bridge, London Clapham Junction and Gatwick.
+Brighton is relatively well-serviced by trains from London Victoria, London Bridge, London Clapham Junction, and Gatwick.

-It really is the perfect day trip from London with it being so close on the train, not to mention all the fresh scenery away from the big smoke!
+It is the perfect day trip from London with it being so close on the train, not to mention all the fresh scenery away from the big smoke!

-Parking can be expensive in the allocated car parks, however there are often options for street parking which is only a fraction of the cost.
+Parking can be expensive in the allocated car parks, however, there are often options for street parking which is only a fraction of the cost.

 You may also like: